George

 other things, and actuated by that fervent love towards

-it, which is so natural to a man, who views it in
+it, which is so natural to a man, who views it in the

-several generations; I anticipate with pleasing expectation
+generations; I anticipate with pleasing expectation

 that retreat, in which I promise myself to realize,